Jerry Brown, Governor of California, signed two bills to promote ADUs in the state. These came into effect on January 1, 2018.

 - A set of site and building construction plans

 There is a lot of paperwork and a tremendous amount of work for this step.
-If you are working with a contractor or an architect, you may want to hand this task to them.
+If you are working with a contractor or an designer, you may want to hand this task to them.

 If so, you need to write this into your contract.

 Once you've submitted everything, your permit will be reviewed.
 How long it takes for your application to be finished can vary.